ckeditor/ckeditor4/tests/core/editable/manual/insert.md

 1. After each case use `reset editor` button.

-1. Select word `bar`.
+1. Select the word `bar`.

 1. Press button.

 ## Expected

-- `Insert text` button: Inserted word `text` replaces selected word inside border.
+- `Insert text` button: `text` replaces selected word inside the rectangle.

-- Any other button : there is one red border on the left of inserted `div`.
+- Any other button: `div` replaces selected word outside the rectangle.

 ## Unexpected

-- There are two red borders, one on the left and another on the right of inserted content.
+Clicked button causes the creation of an additional rectangle

+**NOTE:** Insert HTML functions inserts `div` element as a plain text.
+Caused by [#3042](https://github.com/ckeditor/ckeditor-dev/issues/3042) issue.